Surgical Planning with Autonomic Technologies

 When presented with a complex surgery or abnormal anatomy, surgeons have always sought out means to plan the safest possible surgery.
 From the early days of x-rays to the modern forefront of CT and MRI scanning technology, the desire to provide their patients with the safest treatment possible has driven the advance of surgical planning techniques.

-With 3D printing technologies becoming ever more accurate and accessible, medical professionals are increasingly turning to tools like the Form 1+ 3D printer to print surgical reference models.
+With 3D printing technologies becoming ever more accurate and accessible, medical professionals are increasingly turning to tools like Formlabs 3D printers to print surgical reference models.

 Back in October, we met Tom Luhrs of Autonomic Technologies at Inside 3D Printing in Santa Clara, CA. We caught up with him to find out how ATI has been incorporating 3D printing technology into their surgical consulting practice.

-How are you using the Form 1+ and how is it useful for your practice?
+How are you using your Formlabs 3D printer and how is it useful for your practice?

 We print models of patient skulls for our surgeons to use as reference for planning surgeries.
 We take CT scans a couple weeks prior to surgery.
 With the CT image data we are able to create DRR’s (digitally reconstructed radiographs) which allow surgeons to visualize the specific patient anatomy on their computer screen.
-We then use the Form 1+ to 3D print these skulls giving the surgeons a tangible model they can study prior to entering the operating room.
+We then use our Formlabs machine to 3D print these skulls giving the surgeons a tangible model they can study prior to entering the operating room.
 The 3D models make it much easier to assess the anatomy and accurately plan the surgery.

 Anterior view of cranium/orbit